-This sample article is a part of Pepper Content’s Electronics and Technology domain.
-It sums up ways in which green computing can make IT operations cost-effective and can improve overall efficiency.
-It has been written by a subject matter expert in green technology.
+Need well-researched scholarly kind of article that sums up ways in which green computing can make IT operations cost-effective and can improve overall efficiency.
+Should be backed by facts.

 The trend ‘Green is the new black’ has paved its way not only in the business world but also among companies’ IT departments.
 Green computing or green IT is an all-new need-of-the-hour concept that involves reducing the carbon footprint generated by information systems.
 With proper implementation, green computing can make IT operations cost-effective and improve overall efficiency.